Application - Bachelor's Programme in Biomedicine

 Registration opens on January 7th and closes on February 5th.

-The deadline of the application for exchange studies during the academic year 2020-2021 is February 5th 10am.
+The deadline of the application for exchange studies during the academic year 2022-2023 was February 8th at 11am.

 Step by step instructions for how to complete and submit the electronic application form: